 - partnership opportunities with Hoteliers and Business owners

-The organisations Aims and Vision will promote an inclusive approach to the development of a mixed economy within the town of Sidmouth and surrounding areas that will increase the provision of new offers – recreational, learning, employment, living – for young families and residents that will encourage positive business competitiveness, market adaptability, and collaborative solutions to barriers to development that will move towards sustainable economic growth.
+The organisations Aims and Vision would have promoted an inclusive approach to the development of a mixed economy within the town of Sidmouth and its surrounding areas that would have increased the provision of new offers – recreational, learning, employment, living – for young families and residents and encourage positive business competitiveness, market adaptability, and collaborative solutions to barriers to development that will move towards sustainable economic growth.

 Economic Evidence Report

-Sidmouth Drill Hall Hub CIC is working towards a staged regeneration of Sidmouth Drill Hall.
+Sidmouth Drill Hall Hub CIC worked towards a staged regeneration of Sidmouth Drill Hall.